nurembergwitch/fullstackopen-part0/PART_0/exc 0-4.md

 Note over browser, server: JS event handler function is called upon change of state of the object.
-Note over browser, server: The browser starts the execution of the JS file browser ->> server: GET https://studies.cs.helsinki.fi/exampleapp/data.json JS displays JSON data in the browser as a list, each li tag containing individual note content
+Note over browser, server: The browser starts the execution of the JS file browser ->> server: GET https://studies.cs.helsinki.fi/exampleapp/data.json activate server
+Note over browser, server: JS displays JSON data in the browser as a list, each li tag containing individual note content

 browser ->> server: POST request to https://fullstack-exampleapp.herokuapp.com/new_note with some new note data (user hits the submit button) as the body of the POST request